 Lewy Body Diseases

-Lewy body dementia is a clinicopathological syndrome that may account for up to 20% of all cases of dementia in older patients, typically in their seventh and eighth decades.
+Lewy body dementia (LBD) is a clinicopathological syndrome that may account for up to 20% of all cases of dementia in older patients, typically in their seventh and eighth decades.
 Diseases with Lewy bodies should also be considered in the differential diagnosis of a wide range of clinical presentations including episodic disturbances of consciousness, syncope, sleep disorders, and unexplained delirium.
-(Brown, 1999)
+(Gomperts, 2016)

 The clinical presentation of Lewy body disease varies according to the site of Lewy body formation and associated neuronal loss.
 In Parkinson disease, the Lewy bodies are found in the substantia nigra of the midbrain, coupled with the loss of pigmented neurons.
 In persons with the dementia of diffuse Lewy body disease, there are Lewy bodies in the neocortex.
 Some persons have the Lewy bodies in both locations.
 The basal ganglia and diencephalon may also be involved in some cases.
 (Kalra et al, 1996) (Kosaka, 2000)